 You’ll pay those inflated prices though because you’re hungry and you want food in your belly more than you want the money in your wallet (or bank account).
 It’s totally worth it at that moment.

 Now, when you’re off the plane, you probably wouldn’t be making a trip to the airport just to have vendor food, would you?
 You’d be shopping your favorite grocery stores, maybe taking a coupon for those baked beans you saw in the flyer, or maybe you’d be picking up your bulk foods at a discount warehouse store, like COSTCO or Sam’s Club.

 Clients go through this kind of analysis with you and your products or services.
-That’s not to say you’re the dubious vendor selling week-old hot dogs at a lowbrow kiosk in a mall or airport.
+That’s not to say you’re the dubious vendor selling week-old hot dogs at a lowbrow kiosk in a mall, airport, or any other location lacking a modern kiosk solution.
 Maybe you’re the high-quality discount store or maybe you’re the luxury brand.
 If a prospect can’t afford you right now or doesn’t want your product, maybe it’s not really because they don’t want your product.
 It could be because they’re not ready for it yet.

 Give them time.
 The way you give them time is by capturing their email and continually grow on them with emails.
 Every once in a while, like once every six months or a year (interspersed with non-sales emails), resend them the link to one of your evergreen posts.
 One of these prospects may eventually turn into a customer.

 So, when you’re advertising to a prospect on social media or you’re publishing your next blog post, keep that in mind.
 Don’t change the message to fit what you think everyone will want right now.
 Keep the message laser focused on your ideal client and realize that it doesn’t necessarily mean a specific person.